 For the technically inclined;

-Greenhouse eliminates the need to purchase/aquire, configure, test & maintain a router, firewall, domain name, TLS certificates and/or VPN tunnel.
+Greenhouse eliminates the need to aquire, configure, test & maintain a router, firewall, dynamic domain name records, TLS certificates, and/or VPN tunnel.

-You, the server operator, use the service by signing up for an account and then launching our easy-to-set-up Greenhouse client application on your server computer.
+You, the server operator, use the service by signing up for an account and then launching our easy-to-set-up Greenhouse web publishing application on your server computer.

-The open-source client application ( greenhouse daemon 🌱🏠😈 ) runs an embedded instance of Caddy Server to automatically obtain TLS certificates from 🔒 Let's Encrypt & secure your web traffic with TLS / HTTPS.
+The web publishing application ( greenhouse daemon 🌱🏠😈 ) runs an embedded instance of Caddy Server to automatically obtain TLS certificates from 🔒 Let's Encrypt & secure your web traffic with TLS / HTTPS.

 how we do it — what makes greenhouse different